zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/load-data/load-data.md

 11. Click on the **Run Script** button to run the script.

 12. Part of our later data analysis will require us to have a TIME table in the autonomous database.
 Adding this table will simplify analytic queries that need to do time-series analyses.
 We can create this table with a few lines of SQL.
-Click on the bin icon to clear the worksheet, then copy and paste the following lines:
+Click on the bin icon to clear the worksheet, and then the bin icon in the lower window to clear the output, then copy and paste the following lines:

 ```
 create table TIME as